AllerLydia/Deep-reinforcement-learning-projects/Collaboration and Competition/Report.md

 ## Ideas for improvement

+- Consider fine tunning some of the parameters, some of the values are picked by rule of thumb / past project, might be improvment if for example, adjust decay noise.
 - Saw other projects using stochastic process in the agent, will be fun to explore as well.
+- Other potential algorithm, like PPO.